blowe615/stackoverflow_survey/README.md

 * Seaborn

 ## Project Motivation
-As part of Udacity's Data Science Nanodegree program, I was tasked with selecting a dataset and investigating it using the CRISP-DM process before sharing my results in a blog post and public repository.
+As part of Udacity's [Data Scientist Nanodegree](https://www.udacity.com/school-of-data-science) program, I was tasked with selecting a dataset and investigating it using the CRISP-DM process before sharing my results in a blog post and public repository.
 I chose to investigate the 2017 Stack Overflow developer survey results and asked the following questions:
 1. What developer types overlap with data scientists?
 2. What types of education do data scientists recommend?
 3. What effect does being a data scientist have on salary?